DeepQuantum/dconstruct/README.md

 - returning garbage when it is not known whether a function is void or not
 - tons of redundant code

-# Changelog

-## Uncharted 4 Support

-- Added support for decompiling UC4 functions.
-For now only function code is supported, structures aren't.

-- Fixed StoreInt/Float/Pointer Instructions not treating the 2nd operand as a read

 # Planned features

 - a complete Racket and Python output format